All Saints Anglican Church, Brisbane: Description

 This single-storeyed stone church sits on a raised triangular site at the junction of Ann Street and Wickham Terrace, Brisbane.
 Its style is nineteenth century Gothic Revival, with buttressed walls of rough faced rubble, porphyry and sandstone, and a metal clad roof.
 The interior has a fine example of a hammer-beam ceiling, which is rare in Australia.

 The rectangular plan has a raised pulpit, projecting chancel and vestry.
 A transept is suggested by gables on the north and south elevations, and the building shows gothic influences in its design.
 The gabled roof is clad with ribbed metal sheeting and features double-ridge ventilation.
 The chancel has a similar roof, but at a lower height, with a small section of clerestory.
 The vestry has a skillion roof.

 The western elevation has twin stone entrance porches, three lancet windows and a stone cross at the top of the gable.
 Dressed stone work is used around windows and to the top of the gable, and a Latin inscription reads DOMUS MEA DOMUS ORATIONIS (translated "my house shall be called a house of prayer").
 The chancel gable has three lancets, two quatrefoils and a rose window surmounted by a vesica.
 The eastern nave gable is surmounted by a carved stone bellcote from which a bell is hung.

 A timber entrance porch with a stone base and gabled roof is located on the northern elevation.
 There is also a plaque commemorating the dedication of the church.
 The southern elevation has brick banding to the corners of the stone plinth.
 The transept gables have two quatrefoils and a rose window with dressed stone surrounds.

 Internally, walls are rendered and all windows feature stained glass.
 The nave has hammer-beam trusses with a boarded ceiling.
 The chancel has scissor braces with a boarded ceiling.
 An organ gallery has been installed at the western end of the nave.
 This is supported by metal posts and is accessed via a spiral cast-iron stair.

 Fluorescent lights are fixed to the underside of the hammerbeams.
 A carved and painted timber screen surrounds the side chapel, and plaster mouldings feature around windows and above the arch to the chancel.
 The floors are of timber, with the sanctuary and chancel raised above the nave.
 Two stone arches, which have been infilled with stone blocks, appear on the western elevation and to the south side of the chancel.

 The grounds include remnants of a row of palm trees, and stone fencing, masonry gate posts with a gothic-style gas lantern (now electrified) along the Wickham Street boundary, and a large jacaranda to the southwest of the nave.

-The church contains the oldest stained glass in Queensland as well as other significant art works, such as the first public work of the acclaimed Brisbane sculptor Daphne Mayo (the 14 Stations of the Cross).
+The church contains the oldest stained glass in Queensland as well as other significant art works, such as the first public work of the Brisbane sculptor Daphne Mayo (the 14 Stations of the Cross).